 The Master Lease will provide for an initial term of 15 years with no purchase option.
 At the option of the Tenant, the Master Lease may be extended for up to four five-year renewal terms beyond the initial term, on the same terms and conditions.
 If the Tenant elects to renew the term of the Master Lease, the renewal will be effective as to all, but not less than all, of the leased property then subject to the Master Lease, provided that the final renewal option shall only be exercisable with respect to any of the barge-based facilities-i.e., facilities where barges serve as foundations upon which buildings are constructed to serve as gaming or related facilities or serve ancillary purposes such as access platforms or shear barges to protect a gaming facility from floating debris-following an independent third party expert's review of the total useful life of the applicable barged-based facility measured from the beginning of the initial term.
-If the final five-year renewal term would not cause the aggregate term to exceed 80% of the useful life of such facility, the facility shall be included in the 5-year renewal.
-In the event that a five-year renewal of such facility would cause it to exceed 80% of the estimated useful life, such facility shall be included in the renewal for the period of time equal to but not exceeding 80% of the estimated useful life.
+If the final five-year renewal term would not cause the aggregate term to exceed 80% of the useful life of any facility, such facility shall be included in the five-year renewal.
+In the event that a five-year renewal of a barge-based facility would cause it to exceed 80% of the estimated useful life, such facility shall be included in the renewal for the period of time equal to but not exceeding 80% of the estimated useful life.
+In the event that the Master Lease is renewed with respect to a barge-based facility for a partial period of less than the full five years, such property shall cease to be subject to the Master Lease at the end of such partial period and will no longer be occupied by Tenant absent the entry by GLPI and Tenant into a new lease.